Ematrix163/Dublin_Bus_Project/README.md

 *Frontend*: All code used to create  user interface.

-*Tests*: Unit test files
+*Tests*: Unit tests were performed using the Python UnitTest module.
+Each test file can be run with the command: `python -m unittest tests/test_something.py`

-*Twitter_aler*t: code to create React Twitter component for UI display
+*Twitter_alert*: code to create React Twitter component for UI display

 *Weatherapi*: Scripts to collect current weather and  forecast data and write them to database